Tuesday, May 10, 2016

 our last stop with the Presbyterian Church

-I took the boys to Wendy's for frosty and chicken fingers.
+I took the boys to Wendy's for Frosty and chicken fingers.

 The grandkids learned a lot of history and had fun doing it.

-2010 February 27, Saturday, Hiking on TVA Trails
+2010 Feb 27, Saturday, Hiking on TVA Trails

-I parked the car near the TVA Power Station at Birding Site Number 8.
+I parked the car near the TVA Power Station at Birding Site Number 8

 Birding Site 6